 - Biometric screening at the embassy in your country of origin

 You may also be exempt from having to acquire a Canadian tourist visa if you are from one of the countries recognized as such by the Canadian government.
 Something else to consider (even if you are exempt), is that children need extra documentation to travel if they are not of age for a passport.
 There are also special rules when travelling with a child of which you are not the parent or from whose other parent you are separated/divorced.
 You can find out more information about this from us or your local Canadian embassy.

 Our service helps you through the process of applying for a Canadian Tourist Visa by helping you gather the correct documents, find your nearest embassy and give you the best chance of being approved.

 We make use of Regulated Canadian Immigration Consultants (RCICs) who are able to take things a step further by applying to immigrate to Canada.
-There are over 70 different programs available as well as time constraints to consider so if it’s immigration that you’re considering, a consultant’s professional advice is your best path towards achieving permanent residence.
+There are over 70 different programs available as well as time constraints to consider, so if it’s immigration that you’re considering, a consultant’s professional advice is your best path towards achieving permanent residence in Canada.